xoe-labs/dodoo-migrator/README.rst

     scraped by a monitoring solution or a status page.

   Options:
-    -c, --config FILE              Specify the Odoo configuration file.
-Other ways to provide it are with the ODOO_RC or OPENERP_SERVER environment variables, or
-                                   ~/.odoorc (Odoo >= 10) or
-                                   ~/.openerp_serverrc.
-    -d, --database TEXT            Specify the database name.
-If present, this parameter takes precedence over the database
-                                   provided in the Odoo configuration file.
-    --log-level TEXT               Specify the logging level.
-Accepted values depend on the Odoo version, and include debug, info, warn, error.  [default: warn]
-    --logfile FILE                 Specify the log file.
     -f, --file FILENAME            The yaml file containing the migration steps.
                                    [default: .migrations.yaml]
     -m, --mig-directory DIRECTORY  A migration directory shim.
 Layout after